pingcap/docs/grafana-performance-overview-dashboard.md

 ### KV Request Time By Source

-- kv request total time: Total time of processing KV and TiFlash requests per second in all TiDB instances.
+- kv request total time: Total time of processing KV and TiFlash requests per second in all TiDB instances
-- Each KV request and the corresponding request source form a stacked bar chart, in which `external` identifies normal business requests and `internal` identifies internal activity requests (such as DDL and auto analyze requests).
+- Each KV request and the corresponding request source form a stacked bar chart, in which `external` identifies normal business requests and `internal` identifies internal activity requests (such as DDL and auto analyze requests)

 ### TiDB CPU